NM2509/Epidemic-Propagation-A-Novel-Multilayered-Stochastic-Approach/README.md

 1. **Setup**:
     - Clone the repository to your local machine
     - Ensure you've installed all required dependencies (see the "Dependencies" section)
-    - Note: Some libraries are imported with specific abbreviations in the code, like `import numpy as np`

 2. **Executing the Code**:
     - Navigate to the project directory.
-    - Run Files 0 - 7 which correspond to functions and inputs used in the main function
-    - Run File 8 for the main simulation
+    - Run main.py file to generate a simulation
-    - Run File 9 for the R0 simulation
+    - Run r_zero_estimation.py file to generate an R0 estimation
-    - Run KS Statistic file to obtain results for section 7 of the dissertation
+    - Run ks_statistic file to obtain results for section 7 of the dissertation